tawnyowlet/main/index.md

 ## Vaccines.
 O
 - [Pfizer December 2020 FDA Briefing Document](https://www.fda.gov/media/144245/download)
+- [Pfizer May 2021 Vaccine EUA Amendment Review Memorandum](https://www.fda.gov/media/148542/download?fbclid=IwAR1pLI91_DRbAR52hVYYuGMX0bnrV8U0oSmQRdaILdhB-b8OLhwW-8Vytg0) <u>1 month after Dose 2 to data cutoff date or participant’s unblinding date (whichever was earlier)</u>
+12-15-year-olds: A total of 3 SAEs from 1 month after Dose 2 in ongoing follow-up were reported in 3 recipients (2 BNT162b2, 1 placebo).
+All SAEs in BNT162b2 recipients were considered unrelated to vaccination by the study investigator and by FDA.
+BNT162b2:
+• 1 participant with constipation was diagnosed with functional abdominal pain after an extensive work-up; the participant also developed generalized neuralgia beginning 1 day after Dose 2 (described above).
+• 1 participant with a long-standing history of ADHD and recent anxiety and depression diagnoses (4 months and 10 days prior to enrollment, respectively) was hospitalized for suicidal ideation 40 days after Dose 2.
+The event was ongoing at the time of the data cutoff date, but per the narrative provided by the Sponsor the event was assessed as resolved on March 15, 2021.
+The study investigator attributed the participant’s symptoms to psychosocial issues expressed by the participant as the cause of her exacerbation.
+Placebo:
+• One participant was hospitalized for appendicitis 63 days after the Dose 2 of placebo.
+Symptoms were ongoing as of the data cutoff date.  page 31
 - [ACIP/CDC Slide Presentation regarding EUA for ages 12-15 year olds, May 12, 2021](https://www.cdc.gov/vaccines/acip/meetings/slides-2021-05-12.html?fbclid=IwAR0rEn7pW25PxZFcm-feJXKyHRK5PJx0yPDAiZwRJ_KAsdYMkLvi1tPyMuE)
 - [Pfizer Updated EUA Sheet regarding Pfizer for ages 12-15 year olds, May 10, 2021](http://labeling.pfizer.com/ShowLabeling.aspx?id=14471)... *Serious adverse events are defined as:
 Death